DanMedinaGH/HousingAnalysis_2020-2024/README.md

 #### 📊 Analysis
 **HPI** = how much home prices have increased since 2000.
 An HPI of 200 means that home prices <br/> increased 100%/doubled in price. <br/> <br/>
 After Looking at the chart we can see a consistent trend of home prices going up.
-Interests Rates have fluctuated up and down as well as mortgage rates. <br/><br/>
+However, interest rates have fluctuated up and down as well as mortgage rates. <br/><br/>
-However, during 2021 and 2023 we saw a signficant increase in interest and mortgage rates as well as home prices. <br/>
+During 2021 and 2023 we saw a signficant increase in HPI and interest and mortgage rates. <br/>

 <img src="/Resources/Question%201%20Resources/7.%20Q1%20Dashboard.png" alt="7.
 Q1 Dashboard" width="400" height="300"/>